harmlessprince/taocomerce-docs/src/api-endpoints/cart/decrement-cart-item.md

 ---
-title: Decrement Cart Item Quantity
+title: Decrease Cart Item Quantity
 ---

-# Decrement Cart Item Quantity
+# Decrease Cart Item Quantity

 ## 📌 Description
-The **Decrement Cart Item Quantity** API decreases the quantity of a specific item in the user's cart.
+The **Decrease Cart Item Quantity** API decreases the quantity of a specific item in the user's cart.

 - **Authenticated Users**: Must provide a valid JWT token.
 - **Guest Users**: Must provide a `sessionId` to track the cart.